8 Life Events that Impact Your Auto Insurance Rates

 Your Insurance Premiums Can Change with a Raise

-Have you’ve recently received a raise?
+Have you've recently received a raise?
 Congratulations.
-Most people use the extra money they receive when their salary increases to additional perks like purchasing a new home or car.
+Most people use the extra money they receive when their salary increases to additional perks like purchasing a new home or auto.
 During this time, you should consider increasing your coverage to make sure that your family, home, and car are protected if an accident happens.
 Speak with your local agent to find out how to get enough insurance protection.

 Your Profession Can Affect Your Insurance Rates

 Insurers will also charge people more based on their professions.
 For instance, they may charge delivery drivers who spend more time on the road more money.
 Individuals who are perceived to be careful, like first responders, may receive a lower rate.
+Teen drivers get the highest auto insurance quotes.

 6. Buying, Selling, or Owning a Vehicle

 The car model you own can affect how much you pay in premiums.
-If you insure several vehicles with the same company, you’ll generally receive a discount for having multiple automobiles on the same policy, but pay more altogether.
+If you insure several vehicles with the same company, you'll generally receive a discount for having multiple automobiles on the same car insurance policy, but pay more altogether.

 Older Car Models Cost Less to Insure